-Each year, Keuka College offers several faculty-led group Field Period® trips that are listed on the Field Period Resource Website on the Portal and advertised through flyers, emails, and interest sessions.
-Recent courses abroad include Vietnam, Netherlands, Hungary and Romania, Dominican Republic, Costa Rica, Spain, and Ireland.
-Keuka College also partners with an organization called GIVE Volunteers which allows students to do service work in Thailand, Tanzania, Nepal, and Laos.
-Sometimes students also seek opportunities that are not affiliated with Keuka College and as long as it aligns with the International Policies and Procedures that are accessible on the Field Period Resources website, it can likely count towards Field Period® credit.
+Keuka College offers faculty-led group Field Period® trips on a regular basis.
+Information is advertised through fliers, emails, and interest sessions.
+Recent courses abroad include Vietnam, Netherlands, Hungary and Romania, the Dominican Republic, Costa Rica, Spain, and Ireland.
+Keuka College also partners with organizations such as GIVE Volunteers, which allows students to do service work in Thailand, Tanzania, Nepal, and Laos.
+Sometimes, students also seek opportunities that are not affiliated with Keuka College.
+Students will work with the Office of Global Affairs and the Field Period Office to align with College policies and procedures.

 You think it’s only NBA players that are lured out of college early to start their careers?

 Listen to Julianna Zizzo ’22, a sophomore and future teacher who is already fighting off job offers thanks to the unique opportunities afforded by Keuka College’s Field Period ® program: